How We Sold Out a Boxing Venue with Zero Ad Spend

 We didn’t sell tickets.
 We invited people into something.

+The content felt like access, not advertising.
+Like you were getting a glimpse behind the curtain, not being funneled toward a checkout page.
 This is counterintuitive.
 Most marketers think urgency means screaming.
 It doesn’t.
 Urgency means making people feel like they’re already missing out—not because you told them, but because the evidence is everywhere.

 The Venue As Story